 BEN STOLTZFUS is Professor Emeritus of Comparative Literature and Creative Writing at the University of California, Riverside.
 He is a novelist, translator, literary critic, and internationally recognized inter-arts scholar.
 He has published twelve monographs of literary criticism and received many awards: Fulbright, Camargo, Gradiva, Humanities, Creative Arts, and MLA.
-He has published five novels and two collections of short stories.
-Romoland, a pictonovel written in collaboration with artist Judith Palmer, was also published by 39 West Press in 2017.
-Stoltzfus's most recent collection, Falling and Other Stories, was published by Anaphora Press in 2018.
+He has published six novels and two collections of short stories.
 He lives in Riverside, California with Judith Palmer, his wife.

 "Winesburg, Ohio meets Day of the Locust meets White Noise meets reality TV in this satirical send-up of the year before the millennium in a small-time American city.
 Stoltzfus starts with the outrageous-a city so devoted to waste disposal that it creates a flag with the colors of the garbage cans-and ups the grotesque ante from there.
 Crows are methodically infested with lice, a city-wide poetry contest delivers white supremacist doggerel, followed by a banal sort of neo-liberalism, followed by an exquisite corpse, while a crew of homeless people determine to live upwardly mobile even if that means taking over the local parks.
 At the poetry festival one character feels a glimmer of consciousness and almost rises to action, but that moment is swiftly forgotten as things devolve further.
 Serial murders, mayhem, a sighting of the Virgin Mary (or is that two?), reflections on what is and what is not metafiction, killer bees, multiple crow deaths, and one large motorcycle.
 At once a parody and a novel of ideas, Dumpster, for God's Sake charms as it slowly horrifies, and then, despite everything, charms again.” −Stephanie Barbé Hammer, author of Sex with Buildings and The Puppet Turners of Narrow Interior